MarileneK/git-cheatsheet/README.md

 ### 3. Start saving your code and your changes <a name="title3"></a>

 #### 3.1.
 Working on a branch <a name="title3.1"></a>
 - Create a branch (OPTIONAL IF YOU ARE WORKING ALONE ON YOUR PROJECT.
-Otherwise, go directly [here](#title3.2).)
+Otherwise, go directly [here](#title3.2).)<br />
-If you are working alone on your projects, you don't necessarily need to create a branch (= a copy of your project).
+If you are working alone on your project, you don't necessarily need to create a branch (= a copy of your project).
 But if you are working working with other people, that is essential!
+You will then do the following command:
     - /!\ Replace only the value _nameOfYourBranch_ and keep the double quotes!
     - Pick a meaningful name like _logInlogOut_.
 ```